 During this period, teenagers experience significant synaptic pruning – the process in which the brain sheds excess neural connections for the sake of efficiency.
 This is most pronounced in adolescence with some regions of the brain experiencing a 50% reduction in neural connections.
 Teenagers also experience a surge in hormones that can affect the limbic system which regulates our emotional state.
 This can act to magnetise attention to inputs that are considered more emotionally resonant and divert attention from others which are not.
 This is why teenagers can find it especially challenging to negotiate multiple tasks at once.

 Much has also been written about the relative immaturity of the teenage prefrontal cortex which also explains decreased organisation, logic and consequential thinking.

-The largest every study into the middle years of schooling was conducted in Melbourne in the early 2000s.
+The largest ever study into the middle years of schooling was conducted in Melbourne in the early 2000s.
 The Middle Years Research and Development (MYRAD) study found that in order to curb the disengagement that characterises this period schools need to implement a student-centred teaching process that allows for student agency and choice, creates “real world” rather than theoretical applications of learning, anchors learning experiences in the students’ social and emotional world and emphasises the importance of a positive relationship with teachers.